 It is at the local or community level where sustainable development and environmental stewardship is implemented with measurable goals and outcomes.
 Recognized definitions assist in this process.

-The following are standardized terms and definitions used in the guideline or for reference by professional engineers.
+The following are standardized terms and definitions used in the guideline or for reference by engineers.

 To accept or comply passively, without question or objection.